Skip to main content

 For country specific entry requirements look at entry requirements by country.

-If you are an international or EU student and do not meet the requirements for direct entry to your chosen degree you can join the University of Reading’s International Foundation Programme.
-Successful completion of this 1 year programme guarantees you a place on your chosen undergraduate degree.
-English language requirements start as low as IELTS 4.5 depending on progression degree and start date.
+If you are an international or EU student and do not meet the requirements for direct entry to this degree, you can join the University of Reading’s International Foundation Programme (IFP).

 Pre-sessional English language programme